 Ai Shinozaki from Corrector Yui starts as the local Snark Knight, snarky and aloof and really disliking to team work.
 Slowly, we get to see how she was a Cheerful Child until her dad's death, how her mother's accident affected her, and how Yui's persistence and optimism is slowly thawing her...

 Nico Robin even more so than Nami.
-Goes from "betray everyone to survive" to "sacrifice yourself to allow your True Companions to escape".
+Goes from "betray everyone to survive", a philosophy that she had had for twenty years, to "sacrifice yourself to allow your True Companions to escape", after about a month with the Straw Hats.

 Ruki Makino from Digimon Tamers.
 She even gets a new shirt to make it official.
 To elaborate: The classic shirt she was pictured with during the entire series showed a broken heart, possibly to emphasize her "rebellious" or "not willing to take sentimental crap" attitude.
 After she defrosts, her mom buys her a new shirt - the exact same one except with the full heart.
 Ruki wears it for the rest of the season.